 Keiser also introduced another indoor cycling bike called the M3ix.
 However, it didn’t gain much traction.
 The pivoting handlebars, which were the primary selling point of the M3ix, turned out to be rather unnatural in practice because the whole was fixed but only the handlebars were leaning.
 This design flaw greatly limited its popularity among users.

-Keiser M3i Comparable and Alternative Indoor Bikes
+Alternative Indoor Bikes to Consider

-I understand the Keiser M3i may not be the perfect fit for everyone, especially if you prefer spin bikes with built-in HD screens or those that can automatically adjust resistance while riding on platforms like Zwift and Peloton.
+I understand the Keiser M3i may not be the perfect fit for everyone, especially if you prefer spin bikes with built-in HD screens or those smart spin bikes that can automatically adjust resistance while riding on platforms like Zwift and Peloton.
 Additionally, the Keiser M3i is priced at $1999, which may not be affordable for everyone looking for an indoor bike.

 To cater to different needs and preferences, I’ve explored and found three Keiser M3i alternative indoor bikes that I believe might suit you better.
 Each of these options has its own unique set of features that make them ideal for specific types of users.